HenrikSamuelsson/rust-learning-path/notes-on-rust/compiler/cargo/cargo-compile.md

 -a----        2023-10-06     06:49            558 cargo-compile.md
 ```

-Then when being in the folder where we want the new project we use cargo to create a new project here, we choose the name `rust_test` for our project:
+Then, when being in the folder where we want the new project, we use cargo to create a new project with the command `cargo new rust_test`.
+The `rust_test` part of the command is the name that we have chosen for this project.

+Below is an example of running cargo to generate a project:

 ```txt
 PS C:\github\rust-learning-path\notes-on-rust\compiler\cargo> cargo new rust_test
      Created binary (application) `rust_test` package PS C:\github\rust-learning-path\notes-on-rust\compiler\cargo>
 ```

+After cargo project creation there will be a new folder, in this case called `rust_test`, that in turn contains files and folders that make up a complete Rust project prepared for future development.

 ## References